 Blended learning refers to an educational model in which the student learns through a combination of online and onsite delivery platforms.
 Using this format, our curriculum combines the best aspects of online learning activities and interactions, hands-on laboratory sessions, and collaborative clinical education into an innovative and dynamic professional learning experience.

-Based on our 126-credit program, approximately 50% of the program is completed as distance education using a variety of online learning platforms, 20% is conducted as onsite hands-on lab immersion sessions, and 30% is completed as clinical education experiences.
+Based on our 97-credit program, approximately 50% of the program is completed as distance education using a variety of online learning platforms, 20% is conducted as onsite hands-on lab immersion sessions, and 30% is completed as clinical education experiences.
 Essentially, 50% of the overall curriculum is delivered as distance education and 50% is completed as traditional face-to-face lab instruction and clinical education.

 Physical therapy is a hands-on profession that requires extensive training and practice to develop critical patient management skills.
 Psychomotor skills for the patient examination, intervention, and effective human interaction are taught and practiced during these onsite lab immersion sessions.
 In total, students spend approximately 80 days in dedicated laboratory instruction with program faculty and practicing clinicians.
-Each onsite lab immersion session is scheduled at a strategic time in the academic semester to facilitate learning and skill development.
+Each onsite lab immersion session is scheduled at a strategic time in the academic trimester to facilitate learning and skill development.
 Depending on the course, students also spend time in human simulation labs and cadaver labs.
 These lab sessions are conducted in Waco, TX.
 For more details on lab immersions, please see here.

 Students are required to maintain an overall 3.00 GPA to successfully complete the program.